 The Sumter County School District, in its commitment to educational excellence, will enable students to reach their potential through essential and positive educational experiences in a safe learning environment.

-The Sumter District Schools has been once again recognized as an Academically High Performing School District, along with only ten other Florida School Districts.
-The schools of Sumter County also receive high marks through the Florida Accountability Program where a vast majority of years since its inception, has been awarded the District grade of "A."
+The Sumter County School District is recognized as Academically High Performing, along with ten other Florida School Districts.
+The schools of Sumter County receive high marks through the Florida Accountability Program; we are proud to be an “A” rated school district!